lerai-larak/bitcoin-two-node-regtest/README.md

 $address1=bitcoin-cli -regtest -rpcconnect=10.0.0.2 getnewaddress
 $address2=bitcoin-cli -regtest -rpcconnect=10.0.0.3 getnewaddress
 ```
-To creare the multisig address, we need the public keys contained in these addresses.
+To create the multisig address, we need the public keys contained in these addresses.

 ```
 $ bitcoin-cli -regtest -rpcconnect=10.0.0.2 getaddressinfo $address1